Supriyo-Mandal/SDESheetChallenge/Day 4/Find the repeating and missing number/README.md

-# Day 2 - Kadane's Algorithm
+# Day 4 - Find the Repeating and Missing Number

 > Part of my #SDESheetChallenge journey.